BUGenerator/Model/tools/ENG_Grid/README.md

 - `jupyter notebook` to start the notebook (necessary for opening `.ipynb`)
 - `python` to start the python shell

+Finally before you log off, remember to copy the files out of `/tmp/$USER`, or it will be lost.

 ## GPU support

 Currently init_dl and source_dl only supports CPU computation.
 GPU support will be tried later.